kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 const { submit, pollStatus } = createClient(undefined, { confirmationDepth: 5 });
 ```

-### Submit Data to Blockchain
+## submit

-You can use the `submit` or `submitOne` functions to submit data to the blockchain.
+Use `submit` to submit one transaction or a list of transactions to the blockchain.
-These functions use the Pact `/send` endpoint.

-The client `send` function is a deprecated alias for the `submit` function with the same interface.
-To submit one transaction using the `submit` function:
+To send a single transaction:

 ```TS
 const { submit } = createClient();